rhx/SwiftGLib/README.md

 ## What is new?

+ * SwiftGLib 2.73 introduces typed convenience wrappers for GLib collection types such as `GArray`, `GByteArray`, `GList`, `GSList`, and `GSequence`.

-Version 15 of gir2swift provides a Package Manager Plugin.
+ * Version 15 of gir2swift provides a Package Manager Plugin.
 This requires Swift 5.6 or higher (older versions can be used via the [swift52](https://github.com/rhx/SwiftGLib/tree/swift52) branch).

 ## Prerequisites